Words from the NEW Director!

 I hope that you join us in celebrating the installation of our new director, Shona Moreland.
-She has been instrumental in the nonprofit successful across the state of Indiana and in the great relationships that the nonprofit has been able to build with our organizations.
-The Rose of Hope Foundation summer camp grew out of the positive reputation that Shona has with Indy Parks and our ability to secure all of the awesome activities that we are able to deliver to students each year at the summer camp.
+She has been instrumental in the nonprofit's success across the state of Indiana and in the great relationships that the nonprofit has been able to build with other organizations.
+The Rose of Hope Foundation summer camp grew out of the positive reputation that Shona has with Indy Parks and her ability to secure all of the awesome activities that we are able to deliver to students each year at the summer camp.

 It is humbling to become the first director emeritus and I hope that I can provide guidance and support when needed in the execution of the entity.